 - Select a ROI that encompasses the radiation field.

-- Click on Calculate.
-Results will show after few seconds.
+- Click Calculate.
+The results will show after a few seconds:

-- Distance between radiation and light field.
-It is positive/negative when the radiation field is larger/smaller than the light field.
+- Distance between the radiation field and the light field on each semiaxis.
+It is positive when the radiation field is larger than the light field, and negative when it is smaller.

-- For symmetric nominal field sizes only: central axis coordinates of the radiation field.
+- For fields with symmetric nominal dimensions: coordinates of the radiation field center.

-- For symmetric nominal field sizes only: distance between the crosshair and the central axis.
+- For fields with symmetric nominal dimensions: distance between the crosshair and the radiation field center.

-- Click on Report to get the results in a PDF file.
+- Click Report to get the results in a PDF, CSV, or JSON file.

 - Troubleshooting 1: